Daniel-Gormezano/vascular-feature-classifier/README.md

 ## Features

-* **Batch predictions**: Upload a CSV of patient metadata and get predictions for all rows.
+* **Batch predictions**: Upload a CSV of patient metadata from CellProfiler and get predictions for all rows.
 * **Per-sample confidence**: Display full probability vector and highlight confidence levels.
 * **Error highlighting**: Automatically highlights misclassified rows (Using Streamlit).
 * **Downloadable results with Highlighting**: Export predictions as a xslx file with conditional highlighting (Conditional Highlighting Only Available on Streamlit).